casdoor/casdoor-website/docs/application/signin-methods.md

 ![Signin Methods](/img/application/signin-methods/signin-methods.png)

 For a detailed explanation of each sign-in item, please refer to the table below.
-Currently, only `Password`, `verification code` and `WebAuthn` login methods are available.
+Currently, only `Password`, `verification code`, `WebAuthn` and `LDAP` login methods are available.

 | Column Name | Selectable Value | Description                                                                                                                                                 |
 |:-----------:|:----------------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------|